Pomona-ITS/DailyChallenges/Virtualization.md

 Here is a fun article on Oracle's VirtualBox vs VMWare Workstation: https://www.bouncegeek.com/vmware-vs-virtualbox-comparison/

 Just the installation should not take that long.
+If your laptop is struggling with RAM or disk space, don't do it.

 Some questions for the in-person discussion: